-CT-02-04 The Beneficiary Bank generates a positive answer to the Recall request by debiting the Payment Account of the Beneficiary (if needed, after the Beneficiary Bank has received authorisation from the Beneficiary to debit his Payment Account).

-CT-02.05 The parties in the Interbank Space transmit Instantly the positive answer to the SCT Inst Recall.
+- CT-02-04 The Beneficiary Bank generates a positive answer to the Recall request.
+The Beneficiary Bank debits the Payment Account of the Beneficiary (if needed, after the Beneficiary Bank has received authorisation from the Beneficiary to debit his Payment Account). - CT-02.05 The parties in the Interbank Space transmit Instantly the positive answer to the SCT Inst Recall.